Michdo93/Linux-Tinnitus-Filter/README.md

 ## Usage

-1. Start the Python script: python3 tinnitus_app.py.
+1. Start the Python script (`python3 tinnitus_reliever.py`) or click on the launcher Icon.
 2. Add as many filters as you like (e.g., a notch at your tinnitus frequency and a peak at your hearing threshold).
 3. Click `Save & Apply`.
 4. The last “Tinnitus Stage” device will now be automatically selected in the Ubuntu sound settings.